sgoulas/pdpProject/docs/DevelopmentDiary/September/September.md

 ## 28 September 2021

 I styled the product details page for all viewports.
+Next I plan to add head, page title, head and open grapth metadata.